ESMValGroup/ESMValTool/doc/sphinx/source/community/contribution_guidelines.rst

 See :ref:`install_from_source` for instructions on how to set up a development installation.
-Most contributions are either a :ref:`new recipe and diagnostic <new-diagnostic>` or a :ref:`new dataset <new-dataset>`, check out these sections for an introduction on how to contribute one of those.

 New development should preferably be done in the `ESMValTool <https://github.com/ESMValGroup/ESMValTool>`__